 The necessary expenses to maintain our Conservatory programs as they now operate are inadequately funded by CCSD and the state of Nevada.
 Each Conservatory Major has created a budget of projected expenses for the upcoming school year.
 To meet each Conservatory's financial needs, we invite families to contribute to our Parent Funding Agreement (PFA) program.
 In return, students will not have to pay their MAJOR class fees.
 Your tax-deductible contribution will cover all budget expenses EXCEPT for uniform and travel costs.
-A PFA contribution to your student's Major (and, as applicable, your student's Minor), you will entitle you to a VIP PASS granting you four (4) tickets to your student's Conservatory shows for the 2023 - 2024 school year.
+A PFA contribution to your student's Major (and, as applicable, your student's Minor), you will entitle you to a VIP PASS granting you four (4) tickets to your student's Conservatory shows for the 2024 - 2025 school year.
 The PFA does NOT waive class fees for additional elective courses with fee requirements.

 COURSE TITLE DESCRIPTION PREREQUISITES AP MUSIC This is a one-year course with an emphasis on meeting the requirements of the Teacher THEORY College Board Advanced Placement Music Theory examination.
 Instructors should recommendation refer to the current Advanced Placement course description for examination specifics.
 This course is designed for students who wish to further develop their FEE: \$60 understanding of music fundamentals, harmony, rhythm, and musical analysis.
 It is suggested that students have prior instrumental experience or membership in school vocal ensembles.
 This course may be repeated for credit.
 This course will fulfill either the one arts/humanities credit or one elective credit required for high school graduation.
-Students are required to take the AP exam in May.
-BAND HS This section is designed for non-band majors who wish to continue their Purchase of BEGINNING instrumental music studies.
+BAND HS This section is designed for non-Band majors who wish to continue their None BEGINNING instrumental music studies.
 Students must already play a band instrument.
-The class performance attire is (elective) will emphasize the development of fundamental skills necessary to become an required. independent musician i.e. auditions, basic music theory, intonation, style, articulation, dynamics, rhythmic precision, blend, balance, and tone.
-A progression FEE: \$40 of technical proficiency is expected.
+The class (elective) will emphasize the development of fundamental skills necessary to become an Purchase of independent musician i.e. auditions, basic music theory, intonation, style, performance attire is articulation, dynamics, rhythmic precision, blend, balance, and tone.
+A progression required. of technical proficiency is expected.
 This one-year class is open by audition and/or recommendation of instructor and meets as a single class offering.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
+Instructional FEE: \$40 practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of Teacher Approval technology is an integral part of this course.
 This course fulfills either one of the elective credits or the Arts/Humanities/CTE credit required for high school graduation and may be repeated.